Litote/kmongo/kmongo-kdoc/docs/object-mapping.md

 ### The kotlinx serialization choice

-Starting with 3.11.1 version, KMongo also supports [Kotlinx Serialization](https://github.com/Kotlin/kotlinx.serialization) mapping.
+Starting with 3.11.2 version, KMongo also supports [Kotlinx Serialization](https://github.com/Kotlin/kotlinx.serialization) mapping.

-The main advantage of this kind of mapping is that **no (slow) reflection** is involved.
+The main advantage of this kind of mapping is that **almost no (slow) reflection** is involved.

-The kotlinx serialization mapping is currently in alpha mode.
+#### Additional Modules and Serializers

+Use ```registerModule``` or ```registerSerializer``` functions in order to register new (for example polymorphic) kotlinx Module or Serializer.

+#### Avoid completely reflection

+By default, there is still a little bit of reflection involved when persisting a document, in order to retrieve dynamically the id of the document instance.
+You can declare your own ```IdController```, using the ```changeIdController``` function to avoid completely reflection.
+Then you can exclude the kotlin-reflect dependency!

 ### Conclusion